 While studying at the Cleveland Institute of Music, I soaked in the musicianship, artistry, and passion that John Mack had for not only the oboe, but for orchestral repertoire, chamber music, solo literature and even for simple technique exercises and etudes.
 When I left Cleveland and came to Texas, although scary and unknown, I felt prepared to share what I had gained from my three teachers and from my experience.

-I have been performing, teaching, and making reeds in the DFW metroplex for the past 10 years.
+I have been performing, teaching, and making reeds in the DFW metroplex for the past 11 years.
+In Fort Worth, I have the privilege of instructing the talented oboe studio at Texas Christian University (TCU).
 As a free-lancing musician, I have played all kinds of music, with all kinds of people, in all kinds of places.
 The ever-changing circumstances have greatly improved my versatility in performing and also in reed-making.
 I make over 150 reeds a month not just for myself, but for many oboists of various levels in Texas and across the country.
 I never thought I would ever be making that many reeds.
 In fact, I was slightly put out back in college when it was required that we make just 15 reeds a week!
 But it does provide a good excuse to have a nice cup of coffee and listen to classical music for four hours.
 Even with all the frustrations that reed-making can carry with it, I guess you could call it my four hours of Zen.
 And so I hope these reeds (made in a state of Zen) will enable you to play freely, and beautifully, and from the soul.